devassistant/c2s-api/api/get_tree.md

 In DevAssistant, the script implementing a workflow is called an *assistant*.
 There are also *actions*, which take care about other activities like installing packages, displaying help etc. In the API, these two types are equal and are called *runnables*.
-They are ordered in a tree-like structure that corresponds to their role, and which can be obtained from the server by executing a `get_tree` request.
+They are ordered in a tree-like structure (the top level is not a single item, but an array) that corresponds to their role, and which can be obtained from the server by executing a `get_tree` request.

 This request is useful when constructing a user interface or an argument parser in the client that shows the user what they can run in DevAssistant with their